 Common Questions After a Car Crash

-There are many questions that will be spinning through your head after a car crash.
-We have covered many angles of what to do after a car accident has occurred.
-It’s important that you run through the car accident checklist above and try to gather as much information as possible at the scene.
-Below are some additional questions you may have after a car accident has occurred.
+Many questions will be spinning through your head after a car crash.
+We have covered many angles of what to do after a car accident.
+You must run through the car accident checklist above and gather as much information as possible at the scene.
+Below are some additional questions you may have after a car accident.

 What to do if you have been injured in a vehicle accident.

-If you’ve been injured in a vehicle accident, you should call 911 and have a police report filled out.
-If you are seriously injured, then you should have emergency responders attend to your injuries at the scene and at the hospital.
-It is important that you go to the hospital the same day to have doctors attend to your injuries from the accident.
-Before you leave the scene, try to get witness information with names and phone numbers to contact.
-Make sure you document your injuries and medical treatment in detail.
-Only share the vehicle accident details and your injuries with your insurance company and your attorney.
-Your insurance company and lawyer will let you know what to do for the next steps.
+If you’ve been injured in a vehicle accident, call 911 and have a police report filed.
+If you are seriously injured, then you should have emergency responders attend to your injuries at the scene and the hospital.
+You must go to the hospital the same day to have doctors attend to your injuries from the accident.
+Before leaving the scene, try to get contact information from the hospital phone numbers.
+Make sure to document your injuries and medical treatment in detail.
+Only share the details of the vehicle accident dnd injuries with your insurance company and attorney.
+Your insurance company and lawyer will tell you what to do next.

 Do I need an Attorney for an Auto Accident?